BrainB0ne/astro-micro/src/content/blog/013-release-spotweb-filter-creator-0-4-0/index.md

 For those that are interested, I've uploaded the translations to Transifex: [Click here](https://www.transifex.com/projects/p/spotweb-filter-creator/ "Transifex: Spotweb Filter Creator").

-The translation project is "Free For All", so feel free to contribute if you want Spotweb Filter Creator translated in your own native language :-)
+The translation project is "Free For All", so feel free to contribute if you want Spotweb Filter Creator translated in your own native language. 😀

 Downloads for Windows, Linux and Raspberry Pi are available at the [Spotweb Filter Creator](http://www.brainbytez.nl/spotweb-filter-creator/ "Spotweb Filter Creator") project page.